CPAForgeThe tools desk

 Best Numeric Keypads for Laptop-Only CPAs (2026)

 A laptop without a built-in numpad is a real productivity drag for anyone doing payroll, journal entries, or multi-column invoice processing.
-Standalone keypads cost $15–30, weigh under four ounces, and recover enough 10-key speed to pay for themselves in the first hour of use.
+Standalone keypads are small and light, and recover enough 10-key speed to pay for themselves in the first hour of use.
 The question isn't whether to get one — it's which one matches your workflow.

 How we evaluated#